 - 2 cups grated Fontina cheese

-2 In a large saucepan bring a quart of water to a boil, add a teaspoon of salt.
+2 Make the polenta: In a large saucepan bring a quart of water to a boil, add a teaspoon of salt.
 Slowly whisk in the polenta.
 Reduce the heat to low and simmer, stirring often, until thick and cooked through, about 10 minutes.

-3 Prepare a baking dish, brush 8x8x2 pyrex or ceramic baking dish with olive oil.
+3 Layer sauce, polenta, cheese in baking dish: Prepare a baking dish, brush 8x8x2 pyrex or ceramic baking dish with olive oil.
 Spread 1/3 of the sauce over the bottom of the dish.
 Pour half of the polenta over the sauce.
 Sprinkle with half of the cheese.
 Pour another third of the sauce over the cheese.
 Pour the remaining half of the polenta over the sauce.
 Sprinkle with remaining cheese, cover with remaining sauce.
 Let stand for 2 hours at room temperature.

 4 Bake: Preheat oven to 350°F. Bake until completely heated through, about 25 minutes.
 Let cool for 10 minutes before serving.